V4Fire/Client/src/components/base/b-router/README.md

 #### Creating an alias for a route

-If we have two or more routes with the same parameters but different names or paths, we can create one "master" route and a bunch of aliases.
+If you have two or more routes with the same parameters but different names or paths, you can create one "master" route and multiple aliases for it.
+This allows you to handle the same parameters in different routes using a single master route configuration.
+Here's an example:

 ```js
 export default {